-United in Kindness is a collaborative program which includes several local non-profit organizations around the county who have an interest in addressing issues of bullying in our schools and neighborhoods.
-The coalition promotes anti-bullying efforts through public awareness, education, and community forums.
+United in Kindness is a collaborative program, which includes several local non-profit and government organizations and the Frederick County Public School System, who share an interest in addressing issues of bullying in our schools and communities.
+The Coalition promotes anti-bullying efforts through awareness, education and community forums.

 Named after Rachel Scott, one of the high schoolers murdered in the Columbine shootings, this event challenges students to actively promote kindness and compassion towards others in an effort to stop bullying and increase tolerance.

 Parents of middle and high school students, their children, and members of the community participated in a free program promoting kindness and respect.
-Click here to learn more about the event.
-Click here to read the Frederick News Post's coverage of the event
+Click here to learn more about the event, or here to read the Frederick News Post's coverage of the event

 In addition, students from middle schools across Frederick County participated in Rachel's Challenge at Frederick Community College.